ctrlaltdeleon/infinitygauntlet/career/interviews/metron/README.md

 ## Round 1 (Phone)

-- 30 minutes.
+- 30 minutes with Senior Software Engineer.
-- Technical questions from a Senior Software Engineer.
+- Technical.
 - "What is the differences between public, private, and protected scope?"
   - Public can be used to make the variable/function available anywhere.
   - Private can be used to make the variable/function available within it's own class.